Hoshu-Dojo/hoshudojo.com/src/events/2023jodoseminar.md

 <h3>About the meal plan</h3>

  <p>A meal plan is available to everyone attending the seminar, even if you're not staying at Seattle University.
-Meals will be
+If you
+  <em>are</em> staying at Seattle University, it's included in your accommodation package (required by Seattle University).
+Meals
-  served at the Cherry Street Market at the Seattle University Student Center.
+  will be served at the Cherry Street Market at the Seattle University Student Center.
 The meal plan includes:</p>

   <ul class="list">
     <li>Friday breakfast, lunch, and dinner</li>